SCons/scons-contrib/README.rst

 For more infos about this, please refer to

-* the SCons User's Guide, chap.
-19.7 "Where to put your custom Builders and Tools" and
+* the SCons User's Guide, sect.
+"Where to put your custom Builders and Tools" and
 * the SCons Tools Wiki page at `http://scons.org/wiki/ToolsIndex <http://scons.org/wiki/ToolsIndex/>`_.

 How to activate